 - Data-driven prediction of patient demand.

-- Extensive cybersecurity expertise, typified by the appointment of Professor Jill Slay, our new Chair of Cybersecurity.
+- Extensive cybersecurity expertise, typified by the appointment of Professor Jill Slay, our Chair of Cybersecurity.

 Here’s to the future

 With the way things are changing, it’s difficult to predict exactly what digital health will look like in the next decade or so.
 What we’re reasonably sure about is this: by 2025, the term ‘digital health’ will likely be redundant.
-Instead, we’ll simply be referring to ‘health’, with digital capabilities embedded as a matter of course.
+Instead, we’ll simply be referring to ‘health’, and those that work in the industry will be digitally enabled.